Cf. the Railway Regulations, Ch. 2.

 In accordance with the Railway Regulations, § 8-1 (2), transferring allocated capacity to others or another type of transport service is prohibited.
 When an RU provides a transport service on behalf of an applicant that is not an RU, this is not to be regarded as a transfer.

-Bane NOR staff must be given access to drivers' cabs to the necessary extent for inspection of sections.
+Personnel carrying out inspections of track sections for Bane NOR must be given access to driver’s cabs to the necessary extent.
 Bane NOR cannot demand such access if the RU has to reject this as a consequence of requirements in laws or regulations, or internal procedures that implement requirements in laws or regulations.